-To start an Advanced Search: click on “Advanced”, found above the search box at the top right of the page.
+- To start an Advanced Search: click on “Advanced”, found at the bottom of the search menu, available on every page.
 This will take you to a new page where you can perform your search.

 How does the Advanced Search work?

-Keyword(s): Basic word search.
-This searches every word associated with an article, including words in the title field, author field, body, etc. Click here for more on effective keyword searching.
+- Keyword(s): Basic word search.
+This searches every word associated with an article, including words in the title field, author field, body, etc. Read more on effective keyword searching.

 After performing an Advanced Search, why are subsequent searches returning fewer results than expected?